jdh2021/tradeout/README.md

 ### Accessing a PDF for an Accepted Contract

 1. Click an accepted contract card from the Dashboard to view its details.
-2. Click the link next to `Contract PDF` to access a PDF of the contract.
+2. Click the `View Contract PDF` button to access the finalized PDF of the contract.

 ## Built With